 First and foremost, if you want your dog to behave consistently, I advise you to lead by example.
 Determine the rules of the house and stick with them.
 So, if there is no sitting on the couch, that means no sitting on the couch, regardless of the circumstances.

 Keep in mind, your Great Dane doesn’t understand the concept of exceptions.
 The more consistent your behavior, the easier it will be for the dog to adapt.
-In addition, it’ll be more likely to follow the rules even when you’re not home.
+In addition, you’ll be more likely to follow the rules even when you’re not home.

 Teach It the Off Command